My Biggest Mistake as an Engineering Leader

-For example, my team at CloudLock got excited when I presented something as a “huge challenge”.
+For example, my engineering managers and team at CloudLock got excited when I presented something as a “huge challenge.”
 Engineers love solving problems.
 The bigger the problem, the more satisfying the work.

 Dan talks about the importance of communicating strategic changes to devs in the right way in this 25-second video.

 Product managers are no different.
-They develop strong opinions about what the company should be building so they really care when their features are delayed or don’t get prioritized.
-Especially when something non-customer facing like non-functional work is ahead of them on the roadmap.
+They develop strong opinions about what the company should be building, so they really care when their features are delayed or don’t get prioritized.
+Especially when something non-customer facing like non-functional work is ahead of them on the product roadmap.

 Was my instinct that day to tell our CEO about the push right away understandable?
 Maybe.
 He was pushing hard on this particular project.
 I knew he would want to know ASAP.

 But it was actually impossible for me to show up fully prepared for the conversation without talking to Jennifer first.

 Jennifer explains why perfectly in this 40-second video.

 If we had talked it out first, she probably would have come up with 10 ideas that did not involve us just straight up pushing back the release again.